 Gras parade.
 More than 900 guests attended last year’s celebration

-benefitting the Methodist Hospital Cancer Program.
+benefitting the USC Arcadia Hospital Cancer Program.

 Funds raised at Mardi Gras this year will be used for the purchase of a

 CT Scanner dedicated to serving patients in the hospital’s Emergency

 Department, which will enable hospital staff to treat heart and stroke

 patients even faster.
 A computed tomography scan, better known as a CT